“VALTELLINA WINE TRAIL”

-The sixth edition of the semi self-sufficient trail running races, the ‘Valtellina Wine Trail’, ‘Valtellina Half Wine Trail’ and the ‘Sassella Wine Trail’, will be held on Saturday 7th November 2020 under the organisation of the ASD Valtellina Wine Trail in collaboration with the Comune di Sondrio, and with the backing of the Comunità Montane and the respective communes through which the races pass, the Comunità Montane, and organised jointly with the district of Sondrio.
+The semi self-sufficient trail running races, the ‘Valtellina Wine Trail’, ‘Valtellina Half Wine Trail’ and the ‘Sassella Wine Trail’, will be held on Saturday 20th November 2021 under the organisation of the ASD Valtellina Wine Trail with the backing of the respective communes through which the races pass, the Comunità Montane, and organised jointly with the district of Sondrio.
 The races are environmentally friendly and will not cause any damage to, or impact on, the environment through which they pass.
-The races are classed as competitive with regard to the affiliation with the CSEN Italian Athletics Federation.
-The ‘Sassella Wine Trail’ may also be run in strict accordance to the relevant COVID-19 protocol as outlined by CSEN and according to the stipulations provided by the Italian Health Ministry and relevant on the date of the race.
+The races are classed as competitive and non-competitive with regards to affiliation with CSEN.
+The races will be run in strict accordance to the relevant COVID-19 protocol as outlined by CSEN and according to the stipulations provided by the Italian Health Ministry and relevant on the date of the race.

 art.2 – ATHLETES’ ACCEPTANCE OF THE RULES

 The races will all take place and abide by the rules and regulations presented in this document.
 Any alterations will be announced on the event website www.valtellinawinetrail.com